openedx/edx-platform/docs/en_us/course_authors/source/building_course/creating_new_course.rst

 * :ref:`Use the Course Checklist`
 * :ref:`Add Course Team Members`

+Another way to create a course is to re-run an existing course.
+See :ref:`Rerun a Course`.

 You can also :ref:`Export a Course` and :ref:`Import a Course` through Studio.
 You can do this when you need to edit the course in XML.